-- A. unreasonable requirements on firms in order for them to qualify to do business; - B. unnecessary experience and excessive bonding requirements; - C. noncompetitive contracts to consultants that are on retainer contracts;
+- A. unreasonable requirements on firms in order for them to qualify to do business; - B. unnecessary experience and excessive bonding requirements; - C. noncompetitive pricing practices between firms or between affiliated companies;

-- D. organizational conflicts of interest; - E specification of only a "brand name" product instead of allowing for an "or equal" product to be offered and describing the performance or other relevant requirements of the procurement; and - F. any arbitrary action in the procurement process.
+- D. noncompetitive contracts to consultants that are on retainer contracts; - E. organizational conflicts of interest; - F. specification of only a "brand name" product instead of allowing for an "or equal" product to be offered and describing the performance or other relevant requirements of the procurement; and - G. any arbitrary action in the procurement process.

-Further, the Academy does not use statutorily or administratively imposed State, local, or tribal geographical preferences in the evaluation of bids or proposals, unless (1) an applicable Federal statute expressly mandates or encourages a geographic preference; or (2) the Academy is contracting for architectural and engineering services, in which case geographic location may be a selection criterion provided its application leaves an appropriate number of gualified firms, given the nature and size of the project, to compete for the contract.
+Further, the Academy does not use statutorily or administratively imposed State, local, or tribal geographical preferences in the evaluation of bids or proposals, unless (1) an applicable Federal statute expressly mandates or encourages a geographic preference; or (2) the Academy is contracting for architectural and engineering services, in which case geographic location may be a selection criterion provided its application leaves an appropriate number of qualified firms, given the nature and size of the project, to compete for the contract.